genai-impact/ecologits/docs/methodology/llm_inference.md

 ### Modeling request embodied environmental impacts

 To allocate the server embodied impacts to the request, we use an allocation based on the hardware utilization factor, $\frac{\Delta T}{B \times \Delta L}$.
-In this case, $\Delta L$ represents the lifetime of the server and GPU, which we fix at 3 years (according to [this NVIDIA report](https://images.nvidia.com/aem-dam/Solutions/documents/HGX-H100-PCF-Summary.pdf)), and $B$ is the batching size such as above:
+In this case, $\Delta L$ represents the lifetime of the server and GPU, which we fix at 3 years (according to [this NVIDIA report](https://images.nvidia.com/aem-dam/Solutions/documents/HGX-H100-PCF-Summary.pdf)), and $B$ is the batch size such as above:

 $$
 I^{\text{e}}_{\text{request}}=\frac{\Delta T}{B \times  \Delta L} \times I^{\text{e}}_{\text{server}}.